pjcigan/settlesheet/readme.md

 ```bash
 settlesheet eurotrip.xlsx --participants Alice Bob Charlie --theme bright --currencies EUR GBP JPY --native USD
 ```
-When exchange rates are not specified for the input currencies (and native is USD) by also using `--exchange_rates` ... , default average rates will be used for select common currencies.
+When exchange rates are not specified for the input currencies by also using `--exchange_rates` ..., and native currency is set to USD, default average rates will be used for select common currencies.
 Otherwise, un-specified currencies have rates set to 1.0 by default.

 ```bash
 settlesheet eurotrip.xlsx --participants Alice Bob Charlie --theme bright --currencies EUR GBP JPY --native EUR